Tooth Extractions at 172 NYC Dental

 Before the procedure, your dentist will have spoken with you about teeth restoration options, including dental implants, and whether your missing teeth need to be replaced.
 This is comprehensive care.
 We have the specialists and the expertise to extract your tooth as well as restore it.
 All in the same office.

-If you need oral surgery, you can count on the specialists at 172 NYC Dental for superior results.
+If you need oral surgery or have other oral health concerns, you can count on the specialists at 172 NYC Dental for superior results.
 Contact us today to schedule your free consultation so that you can learn more about our full range of oral surgery options.